opendaylight/docs/docs/user-guide/virtual-tenant-network-(vtn).rst

 .. note::

-    The below commands are for the difference in behavior of Manager in Beryllium topology.
+    The below commands are for the difference in behavior of Manager in Boron topology.
 The Link below has the details for this bug: https://bugs.opendaylight.org/show_bug.cgi?id=3818.

 ::